 Robbie’s is a good marina to book a fishing charter, diving trip, a tour of nearby island state parks or rent a kayak.
 It became the favorite buffet for tarpon through an act of kindness.

 Almost two decades ago, the owners of Robbie’s saw a tarpon they named Scarface floundering in shallow water.
 When Robbie went to guide the fish into deeper water, he discovered its jaw was ripped open.
 According to the story on Robbie’s website, he summoned a friend who stitched the jaw with twine and a mattress needle.
 After hand-feeding and six months in a tank, a healthy Scarface went back into the wild.
 But not quite.
 Scarface kept coming back.
 And then he began bringing his friends.

 Today, the dock is filled with visitors in awe of the tarpon convention that happens every day.
 The powerful silver fish flash in the sunlight as they lunge for the snacks dropped by visitors.
 Brave (I would actually say dumb) visitors try to hand-feed the fish, providing entertainment for those content to keep a distance.

 Overlooking the marina and fish frenzy are outdoor tables from the Hungry Tarpon, a funky wooden fish shack built in 1947.
 For years, its breakfasts have been famous and its fish sandwiches popular for lunch.

-Recently, however,an ambitious new chef has made the Hungry Tarpon one of the Islamorada’s favorite dinner destinations, with a good wine list, award-winning desserts and tiki torches lighting the night.
+In recent years, an ambitious chef has made the Hungry Tarpon one of the Islamorada’s favorite dinner destinations, with a good wine list, award-winning desserts and tiki torches lighting the night.

 Resources for planning a Florida Keys vacation: